yyumna/climatechange_ai/ICLR2020_workshop.md

       [
           wd(27, 18, 00),
           wd(27, 19, 00),
-          "Fireside chat with Jon Bonanno on clean tech entrepreneurship",
+          "Fireside chat with Jon Bonanno on cleantech entrepreneurship",
           // Wrap multi-line strings in `s rather than "s `
-          This fireside chat will cover key considerations for researchers working in machine learning and climate/energy who would like to enter the startup space.
-Topics addressed will include assessing market fit, understanding the global funding landscape for climate change + machine learning projects, team formation, and other on-the-ground considerations for building a successful startup in this space.
+          Join Jon Bonanno, CXO of <a href="https://www.newenergynexus.com/about/" target="_blank">New Energy Nexus</a>, for a fireside chat on how to build a business in clean tech.
+Jon will draw upon his personal journey in this space -- where he has built nine businesses directly and hundreds indirectly -- to provide advice to researchers working in machine learning or climate/energy who would like to enter the cleantech startup space.
         `
       ],
       [wd(27, 19, 00), wd(27, 20, 00), "Tutorial: Machine Learning 101 for Climate Change"]